Sparkling saddle loops of vector fields on surfaces: Introduction

-Before we state the results, a digression on bifurcation diagrams is in order.
 For a family of vector fields, the \emph{bifurcation diagram} is the set of parameter values that correspond to vector fields that are not structurally stable.
-Two bifurcation diagrams are deemed equivalent if the first can be taken into the second by a homeomorphism of the parameter space.
+Two bifurcation diagrams are called equivalent if the first diagram can be taken into the second one by a homeomorphism of the parameter space.
 Any closed subset of the parameter space, regardless of its dimension, can be a bifurcation diagram for a sufficiently degenerate family: take a family obtained by multiplying some Morse-Smale field by a smooth function of the parameter that vanishes exactly at the closed subset of choice.
 However, it is natural to ask what diagrams, or rather different\footnote{Two germs of diagrams, say, at 0 are equivalent if they have equivalent representatives and the homeomorphism that realizes the equivalence of the representatives takes 0 to 0.} germs of diagrams, can occur in locally generic families.

-First, it was conjectured by V. Arnold that for the case of vector fields on the sphere there exists but a finite number of pairwise non-equivalent germs of bifurcation diagrams that may occur in locally generic $k$-parameter families at the critical value, for any $k$.
+It was conjectured by V. Arnold that for the case of vector fields on the sphere there exists but a finite number of pairwise non-equivalent germs of bifurcation diagrams that may occur in locally generic $k$-parameter families, for any~$k$ \cite{AAIS}.
 This conjecture was disproved when a countable family of different germs of bifurcation diagrams was found in~\cite{KS} for three-parameter families that unfold the polycycle ensemble called \emph{the lips}.
-Then Yu.~Ilyashenko realized that infinitely many germs can be observed in two-parameter families~\cite{I}; D.~Filimonov and I.~Schurov have another proof, yet unpublished.
-On the other hand, germs of generic one-parameter families of vector fields on the sphere have been classified in~\cite{IS},~\cite{IGS}, and~\cite{St}, and this classification yields, in particular, that these families admit only two nonempty germs of bifurcation diagrams, up to equivalence: the first consists of one point at the origin, the second is the union of the point at the origin and a sequence that monotonously converges to it.

-It turns out that due to the phenomenon discussed in this paper, on most other two-dimensional surfaces this is not the case.
+Then Yu.~Ilyashenko showed in \cite{I21} that infinitely many germs of bifurcation diagrams can be observed in two-parameter families that unfold a vector field that has a parabolic cycle accumulated by a separatrix of a saddle-node.
+On the other hand, germs of generic one-parameter families of vector fields on the sphere have been classified in~\cite{IS},~\cite{IGS}, and~\cite{St}, and this classification yields, in particular, that these families admit only two nonempty germs of bifurcation diagrams up to equivalence: the first consists of one point at the origin, the second is the union of the point at the origin and a sequence that monotonically converges to it.
+It turns out that due to the phenomenon discussed in the present paper, for one-parameter families on most other two-dimensional surfaces this is not the case.